mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-Goods are shipped flat-packed and must be assembled by making a relevant Mechanic, Electronics or Gun Combat check equal to the equipment’s Tech Level.
+Goods are shipped flat-packed and must be assembled by making a relevant Mechanic, Electronics or Gun Combat check equal to the equipment's Tech Level.
 A failure means the equipment is somehow faulty or broken, causing it to malfunction if a check falls under the Effect of the roll (rolling a 5 to build a TL8 item means it will break on Effect -3 or below, rendering it useless).